 About Shell

-Royal Dutch Shell, known to most people as simply Shell, is one of the largest oil and gas companies in the world and one with a very long history.
+Royal Dutch Shell, known to most people as simply Shell, is one of the largest oil and gas companies in the world and has a very long history.

 Get Matched with a Leading Maritime Attorney in Your Area